 “It’s not necessarily how fast you respond, but the thoughtful response,” Shah said.

 Share pipelines with team

 Shah is SoMe’s sole Pipedrive user, but he makes sure to share his pipelines with his team so they can plan for the capacity of each project.

 “They use my sales pipeline to see how the deals are progressing so they can figure out how to staff,” Shah said.

 - The length of SoMe’s sales cycle has steadily decreased from an average of 90 days to an average of 45 days.

 - SoMe’s annual revenue has grown from $600,000 to $1.4 million.

 What’s next for SoMe

-In 2016, Shah plans to take more advantage of Pipedrive’s many features and capabilities.
+Shah plans to take more advantage of Pipedrive’s many features and capabilities.
 For example, he will soon start a “check-in” pipeline to help smooth the transition process between sales and operations.